In 1887, John Bartholomew's Gazetteer of the British Isles described Boston like this:

 Boston through time

-Click here for graphs and data of how Boston has changed over two centuries.
-For statistics for historical units named after Boston go to Units and Statistics.
+Boston is now part of BOSTON District.
+Click here for graphs and data of how BOSTON has changed over two centuries.
+For statistics about Boston itself, go to Statistics.

 How to reference this page: